 Ayla Amon is a contract Curatorial Assistant at the Smithsonian National Museum of African American History and Culture and Visiting Lecturer at University of North Carolina Greensboro.
 She holds degrees in Islamic Art and Architecture, Middle Eastern Studies, and Museum Studies from the University of Chicago and George Washington University, and has worked at the Art Institute of Chicago, the Walters Art Museum, and the Tangier American Legation Museum in Morocco.
 Ayla studies the African Muslim Diaspora, specifically tracing the cultural and spiritual legacies of the enslaved African Muslims in North America.

-This fourth and final Cornerstone commission will be known as the Freedom Cornerstone.
-The theme of “Freedom” was inspired by the City’s role in the Civil Rights Movement, especially the non-violent protests of the pivotal 1960 Greensboro lunch-counter sit-ins that served as a catalyst to the larger movement.
+This fourth and final Cornerstone commission is the Freedom Cornerstone.
+The theme of “Freedom” is inspired by the City’s role in the Civil Rights Movement, especially the non-violent protests of the pivotal 1960 Greensboro lunch-counter sit-ins that served as a catalyst to the larger movement.
 Racial justice and equity have played an important role in shaping our city and defining its identity.
-The selected artist will be asked to explore this history in depth as they conceive of a vision for the artwork.
-The site for this Cornerstone is located at the northeast corner of the intersection of North Murrow Blvd and East Gate City Boulevard, Greensboro, NC 27401, a highly visible location situated on a main east/west corridor leading into Greensboro’s city center.
+The selected artist is asked to explore this history as well as consider what Freedom means today as they conceive of a vision for the artwork.
+The site for this Cornerstone is located in the southeast corner of the Downtown Greenway’s four-mile loop – at the northeast corner of the intersection of Murrow Blvd and East Gate City Boulevard, Greensboro, NC 27401, a highly visible location that has been created with the realignment of the intersection as Downtown Greenway construction is underway.